 What Causes a Car to Be Salvaged in the First Place?

 After a car owner agrees with the insurance company and accepts the cash, then the car becomes the property of the company.
-At this time, the title of the car is given a salvage certificate, which means that it cannot be driven or operated, nor can it be sold unless it is properly repaired and has cleared inspections.
+At this time, the car receives a salvage certificate.
+Which means you cannot drive or operate it, nor can you sell it unless you properly repair and clear inspections.

 The insurance company will often then sell that car in its current condition, or in extreme circumstances to a parts dismantler that will just take off whatever it can, and recycle or destroy the rest.

 It is the rest of the process that is extremely important for car buyers to note.
-For a title to be reissued for the car, it must be properly repaired and restored to safe driving condition.
-At that point, a basic safety inspection must be passed at the state’s motor vehicle department before the title will be issued.
+To reissue the car title, you must properly repair and restore it to safe driving condition.
+At that point, you must pass a basic safety inspection by the state’s motor vehicle department before they issue your title.

 It is at this point that car buyers might see the car sold online, with the “salvaged title” designation, or at car auctions.
-It is also possible at this point to get the title renamed to a “rebuilt designation,” which is important for future insurance purposes.
+It is also possible at this point to rename the title to a “rebuilt designation”.
+Which is important for future insurance purposes.

 Is It Worth Buying a Salvage Title Car?

-The answer to this question varies depending on the needs of the car buyer, the individual’s knowledge of automobiles, and the type of vehicle being purchased.
+The answer to this question varies depending on the needs of the car buyer.
+The individual’s knowledge of automobiles, and the type of vehicle to purchase.
 It is important to remember that the company or individual selling a salvaged car might have no idea how the car was damaged in the first place.

-You are basically agreeing to purchase a car that is damaged goods, but if the price is right and you know what to expect out of such a car, then a car with a salvaged title might be a worthwhile option to consider.
+You are basically agreeing to purchase a car that is a damage good.
+But if the price is right and you know what to expect out of such a car.
+Then a car with a salvaged title might be a worthwhile option to consider.
 Here are some additional guidelines that you might want to think about prior to making your final decision to purchase.

-When considering whether or not to purchase a car that was originally salvaged, you might want to also think about the implications for insurance.
-While many companies will insure a vehicle with a rebuilt title, you should be aware that the payout amounts would typically be much lower if you were to be in an accident.
+When considering whether or not to purchase a car that was originally a salvage.
+You might want to also think about the implications for insurance.
+While many companies will insure a vehicle with a rebuilt title.
+You should be aware that the payout amounts would be much lower if you were to be in an accident.
 Also, comprehensive collision insurance might not be available to you.